Myndex/apca-introduction/README.md

 ***This statement is verifiably false***.

 Nowhere in the published documentation have I ever stated that *"WCAG&nbsp2 produced invalid results"*.
 Nowhere.
 What I have said is *"WCAG&nbsp2 far overstates contrast for dark colors"* which is verifiably true.
-I have stated that WCAG&nbsp2 has inherent problems, but with that listed specifically what those problems are. xi's use of provacative language such as _"...contains absolute statements..."_ is surely intended to discredit.
-Nevertheless, APCA is preceptually uniform in the context of text on a self-illuminated display.
+I have stated that WCAG&nbsp2 has inherent problems, but with that listed specifically what those problems are. xi's use of provocative language such as _"...contains absolute statements..."_ is surely intended to discredit.
+Nevertheless, APCA is perceptually uniform in the context of text on a self-illuminated display.
 This has been tested, studied, peer-reviewed, and discussed at length.
-It is the principla reason that APCA is being widely adopted.
+It is the principal reason that APCA is being widely adopted.

 Again, this points to motivation.